Configuring rqlite

 This is the interface rqlite will listen on for API requests.
 0.0.0.0 is an acceptable address and will mean that rqlite will listen on all interfaces. |

---http-adv-addr |
+-http-adv-addr |

 This is the HTTP API address an rqlite node will advertise to other nodes (and clients) as needed.
 This will need to be set if your rqlite node binds to all network addresses via 0.0.0.0, or if it binds to a private network address behind a firewall. |

---http-allow-origin |
+-http-allow-origin |

 Value to set for Access-Control-Allow-Origin HTTP header.

-You usually need to set this if if you're using a browser-based application to interfact with rqlite.
-You should set it to the the website that is serving the browser-based application e.g. --http-allow-origin="https://example.com". |
+You usually need to set this if if you're using a browser-based application to interact with rqlite.
+You should set it to the the website that is serving the browser-based application e.g. http-allow-origin="https://example.com". |

---auth |
+-auth |

-Path to the authentication file.
-If not set, authentication is not enabled. |
+Path to authentication and authorization file.
+If not set, not enabled. |

---auto-backup |
+-auto-backup |

-Path to the auto-backup file.
-If not set, automatic backup is not enabled. |
+Path to automatic backup configuration file.
+If not set, not enabled. |

---auto-restore |
+-auto-restore |

-Path to the auto-restore file.
-If not set, automatic restore is not enabled. |
+Path to automatic restore configuration file.
+If not set, not enabled. |

---http-ca-cert |
+-http-ca-cert |

-Path to the CA certificate file for HTTPS communications.
+Path to X.509 CA certificate for HTTPS.

-If this value is set rqlite will use this CA certificate to validate any other X509 certficate presented to it, if the node needs to contact another node's HTTP API.
+If this value is set rqlite will use this CA certificate to validate any other X509 certificate presented to it, if the node needs to contact another node's HTTP API.
 It also uses this CA to verify any X509 certificates presented to it by clients connecting to its HTTPS API. |

---http-cert |
+-http-cert |

 This is the certificate rqlite will present to any client connecting to it via HTTPS. |

---http-key |
+-http-key |

 This is the private key corresponding to the X509 certificate. |

---http-verify-client |
+-http-verify-client |

 This allows you to control which clients can connect to the HTTPS API, as only clients presenting certificates that have been signed by the CA will be able to connect to the node. |

---node-ca-cert |
+-node-ca-cert |

-If this path is set, and nodes enable TLS inter-node communications i.e. over the Raft TCP port, then the certificates presented by a node must be signed by this Certificate Authority. |
+If this path is set, and nodes enable TLS inter-node communications i.e. over the Raft TCP connection, then the certificates presented by other nodes must be signed by this Certificate Authority. |

---node-cert |
+-node-cert |

 Setting this path enables TLS-encrypted inter-node communications.
 Specifically this is the certificate presented by this node when another node connects to it.
 If not set the node does not enable TLS. |

---node-key |
+-node-key |

-This is the private key corresponding to the node's X509 certificate, which it uses for inter-node communications. |
+This is the private key corresponding to the node's X509 certificate, which it uses for encrypting inter-node communications. |

---node-no-verify |
+-node-no-verify |

 Validity is defined as signed by an acceptable CA, that the hostname in the certificate matches the hostname of the connecting node, and that the presented certificates are not expired. |

---node-verify-client |
+-node-verify-client |

 Enable mutual TLS for node-to-node communication.
-Disabled by default.

 This allows a node to control which other nodes can connect to it.
 If a node attempting to connect to this node does not present a certificate signed by an acceptable CA, the connection will be refused. |

---node-verify-server-name |
+-node-verify-server-name |

 When node verifies a certificate it normally checks that the hostname in the certificate matches the hostname of the connecting node.
 This flags explicitly tells the node which hostname will actually be in the presented certificate.
 This allows you to sign a single certificate, with a single hostname, and distribute that to all nodes.
 It's mostly useful when enabling mutual TLS. |

---node-id |
+-node-id |

 While not required, providing an explicit ID to a node makes cluster management simpler.
 Once set a node's ID cannot change.
 If you do change it your cluster will not operate correctly. |

---raft-addr |
+-raft-addr |

-This is the interace rqlite will listen on for connections from other node, as part of managing Raft consensus.
+This is the interface rqlite will listen on for connections from other node, as part of managing Raft consensus.
 0.0.0.0 is an acceptable address and will mean that `rqlite` will listen on all interfaces. |

---raft-adv-addr |
+-raft-adv-addr |

 This is the Raft address an rqlite node will advertise to other nodes, as part of managing Raft consensus.
 This will need to be set if your node binds to all network addresses via 0.0.0.0, or if it binds to a private network address behind a firewall. |

---join |
+-join |

-The node will try each join addresss, one after the other, until one succeeds or the join-attempt limit is reached. |
+The node will try each join address, one after the other, until one succeeds or the join-attempt limit is reached. |

---join-attempts |
+-join-attempts |

-Number of times a node should attempt to join a cluster using a given address. |
+This value determines the number of times a node should attempt to join a cluster using a given address. |

---join-interval |
+-join-interval |

-Time between retrying failed join operations. |
+Period between join attempts. |

---join-as |
+-join-as |

 If joining a cluster requires credentials you can a tell a node to read those credentials from a credential file, for the specified user.
 By using this flag you can avoid setting credentials in the command line you pass to rqlite, which can expose those credentials if someone has access to the process table. |

---bootstrap-expect |
+-bootstrap-expect |

 Minimum number of nodes required for a bootstrap.